rwxrob/zet/20220101021825/README.md

 ## Linux bash command line

-Linux (which is evolved from UNIX) is *the* tool for the most important jobs of 2022.
-Even though UNIX dates back to the 70s, learning to break even common problems and utilities into composable bash scripts like a UNIX boomer could be the best change in mindset you'll achieve in the year 2022.
-Your productivity will increase in ways you cannot even foresee and you will appear to be using magic to those stuck using graphics user interfaces that watch you do it.
+Linux (which evolved from UNIX) is *the* tool for the most important jobs of 2022.
+Even though UNIX dates back to the 70s, learning to break even common problems and utilities into composable bash scripts like a UNIX boomer could be the best change in mindset you'll achieve in the new year.
+Your productivity will increase in ways you cannot foresee and you will appear to be using magic to those stuck using graphics user interfaces.

-You can't see it, but UNIX and Linux are the underlying operating systems on almost every device in the world right now --- including your phone and pretty much every web site you have ever visited.

-This is why the fastest and highest paying jobs in the world currently require at least fundamental knowledge of the Linux bash command line.
-The better you, the more you will outshine every other candidate for any tech job.
+You can't see it, but UNIX and Linux are the underlying operating systems on almost every device in the world including your phone and pretty much every web site you have ever visited.
+This is why the fastest growing and highest paying jobs currently require at least fundamental knowledge of the Linux bash command line.
+The better you get, the more you will outshine every other candidate for any tech job.

 Why bash shell specifically?
-Because bash is the default shell on 90% of Linux systems.
-No other shell matters as much.
-It also happens to be the most powerful shell you can learn doing things that no other shell can (including completion and pretty prompts that are popular with users of other shells).

 *Bash is the most important programming language you will ever learn.*
-That's right, you heard me: bash.
-This is because every single line you type on the command line *is* programming, in bash.
+Every line you type on the command line *is* programming, in bash.
 Combine several of those lines together into a file and you have a script.
-Learning this critical skill far outweighs all of the other programming you learn because it affects all of the other things you ever do from the Linux command line.
-It is not enough to know how to code, bash command line skills allow you to test, deliver, and share your code that requires command line skills.
-Plus learning bash helps you automate things in your life that you don't even realize you need now --- especially when combined with tools like `curl` and `jq`.
+Unlike other programming languages bash empowers everything you do every time you use the command line, including coding in other languages.
+It is not enough to know how to code, bash command line skills allow you to test, deliver, and share your code by connecting and automating with other tools.

 Learning the bash command line also specifically includes a strong understanding of the UNIX philosophy and use of filters, programs that